Skip to content

 fields = { 'cpu' : 10 }

-status_code, result = datakit.write_by_category(category='metric', measurement='HOST Monitoring', tags=tags, fields=fields)
+status_code, result = datakit.write_by_category(category='metric', measurement='Host Monitoring', tags=tags, fields=fields)

 .write_by_category_many(...)

-Batch version of write_by_category(...).
+The batch version of write_by_category(...).
 Parameters are as follows:

-Parameter Type Required / Default Value Description
+Parameter Type Required / Default Description

-TrueWatch Documentation / DataKit API
+category str Required Data category.
+For details, see TrueWatch Documentation / DataKit API

 data list Required List of data points